anetczuk/gcc-uml/doc/cmdargs.md

   --rawfile RAWFILE     Path to raw file to analyze (default: ) --reducepaths REDUCEPATHS
-                        Prefix to remove from paths (default: ) --noentrygraph        Do not generate entry graph (default: False) --outtypefields OUTTYPEFIELDS
+                        Prefix to remove from paths (default: ) --entrygraph [ENTRYGRAPH]
+                        Should generate graph for each entry? (default: True) --usevizjs [USEVIZJS]
+                        Use viz.js standalone for graph rendering. (default:
+                        True)
+  --outtypefields OUTTYPEFIELDS
                         Output path to types and fields (default: ) --outtreetxt OUTTREETXT